klaytn/klaytn-docs/docs/getting-started/account/managing-accounts.md

 ### ken <a id="ken"></a>

 You can unlock accounts and start the EN on the command line with the `--unlock "{address},{address}"` option which takes a comma-separated list of accounts \(in hex or index\) as an argument so you can unlock the accounts programmatically for one session.
-This is useful if you want to use your account from BApps via RPC. `--unlock` will unlock the first account in the list.
-This is useful when you created your account programmatically, you do not need to know the actual account to unlock it.
+This is useful if you want to use your account from BApps via RPC. `--unlock` will unlock the first account on the list.
+This is useful when you programmatically create your account, since you do not need to know the actual account to unlock it.

 Create an account and start a node with the account unlocked: